isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

     <input type="checkbox" id="grants">
     <label class="tab-label" for="grants">Apply for Housing Grants</label>
     <div class="tab-content">
      <p>You may receive up to $80,000 in the form of the <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/cpf-housing-grants-for-hdb-flats/firsttimer-applicants">CPF Housing Grants</a>.
-Apply for these grants to lower the initial purchase price of flat <a href="/government-services/buying-a-hdb/book-flat/" target="_blank">your appointment with HDB</a> if you are eligible.</p>
+Apply for these grants to lower the initial purchase price of flat if you are eligible.</p>
     <p><b>Note</b>: The amount of grants obtained has to be returned to your CPF Ordinary Account with accrued interest when you sell your flat later.
 It is not the same as a subsidy where the prices are 'discounted'.</p>
   </div>
 </div>